LedgerHQ/ledger-javacard/README.md

 Due to heavy optimizations using a C preprocessor, building is currently recommended on a Unix platform or with MinGW on Windows.
 Pre built files are provided for reference only.

+If you don't need to rebuild the preprocessed files, you can use an automated build with Ant.
+Otherwise, keep reading.

 First download a recent Java Card SDK (at least 3.0.1) from [Oracle](http://www.oracle.com) and install it

 Then choose a building script - if building for an NFC only platform, build-no-ndef.sh is recommended.
 If you wish to test the NDEF second factor (typically on a platform supporting both NFC and a different interface), you can use build.sh instead